percona/everest-doc/docs/administer/rbac.md

     p, admin-darkside:role, monitoring-instances, *, the-dark-side/*
     ```

-    ???
-Example "Let's dive into decoding this!"
+    ??? info "Let's dive into decoding this!"

         The `admin-darkside` role has the following privileges **only** within `the-dark-side` namespace: